roy17ani/SNAKE-GAME/README.md

 # SNAKE-GAME
-A python project..you caj=n enjoy a snake game with this..have fun
+A python project..you can enjoy a snake game with this..have fun